HakaiInstitute/hakai-ckan-records-checks/docs/issues/title-is-greater-than-60-characters.md

     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>Hunter Island UAV Survey - June 2016 - British Columbia - Canada</td>
+      <td>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>
     <tr>
       <td>2024-07-23</td>
-      <td>High-resolution record of surface seawater CO2 content from August 2016 to August 2017 collected in at the OceansAlaska shellfish hatchery in Ketchikan, Alaska, USA</td>
+      <td>High-resolution time series of surface seawater CO2 content from the OceansAlaska Shellfish Hatchery in Ketchikan, Alaska, USA</td>
       <td>INFO</td>
       <td>Title is greater than 60 characters</td>
     </tr>